TheFernandoM/LeetCode/README.md

     * As of the time of writing, there are `2310` problems on LeetCode.
 If the fixed padding is 4 digits, the maximum value would be `9999`.
 To future proof this convention of using a fixed padding, it is preferable to use 5 digits, which allows for `99 999` problems to be added.
 This is far than the number of problems that will be realistically in the foreseeable future (years).

 * Consider creating one folder per Test, similar to how each Solution to a Problem has its own folder.

+* Add Continous Integration/Continuous Deployment (CD/CI) through GitHub, to automatically run tests with every change that is made to the codebase.